Ever notice that the stocks with the biggest gains tend to be cheap, low-priced stocks?

-Ask 10 different traders what a cheap stock is and you’ll get ten different answers.
+Ask 10 different traders what a cheap stock is and you’ll get 10 different answers.

-So how do I personally define a cheap stock?
+So how do I personally define a good cheap stock?

-First, it’s a stock that’s under $10.
-The companies that trade under $10 are often new and small, with the potential to increase significantly in value in a short amount of time.
+First, it’s a stock that’s priced under $10.
+The companies that trade under $10 are often new and small … These companies have the potential to increase significantly in value in a short amount of time.

-Maybe it’s a great chart setup, like a breakout to all-time highs or a news catalyst bringing in a massive wave of buyers.
-Sometimes, it can be the growing hype around a stock on Twitter and online forums.
+That could be a great chart setup, like a breakout to all-time highs or a news catalyst bringing in a massive wave of buyers.
+Sometimes, it can be the growing hype around a stock on Twitter and chat forums.

 If you’re looking for cheap stocks to buy, the lower end of the market can be a great place to search.
-Generally, when a stock is priced so low, Wall Street won’t cover it — that means less competition with top traders and hedge funds.
+Generally, when a stock is priced so low, Wall Street won’t cover it — that can mean less competition with big traders and hedge funds.

-Instead, you’re usually competing with unsophisticated traders and investors at the lower end, and you know to give yourself the benefit of education!
+Instead, you’re usually competing with less sophisticated traders and investors at the lower end.
+Only, you’re smart enough to give yourself the benefit of education, right?